 2Centre for Health Communication & Participation, La Trobe University, Australia, Australia

 3EPPI-Centre, UCL Social Research Institute, University College London, UK

 4Cochrane Australia, School of Public Health and Preventive Medicine, Monash University, Australia, Australia

-Methods guidance prompts systematic review authors to define their questions and specify criteria for including studies in the review.
-Less emphasis has been given to specifying criteria for each synthesis (the ‘PICO for each synthesis’), although choices about the structure of the synthesis have important implications for review findings, particularly in reviews addressing multiple research questions.
+Background: Methods guidance prompts systematic review authors to define their questions and specify criteria for including studies in the review.
+Less emphasis has been given to specifying criteria for each synthesis (the 'PICO [population, intervention, comparator and outcome] for each synthesis’), although choices about the structure of the synthesis have important implications for review findings, particularly in reviews addressing multiple research questions.

 Results: Authors commonly group studies for synthesis based on population, interventions, outcomes and methodological characteristics, but the use of these groups is often incompletely reported.
 For example, of 41 systematic reviews that identified or used intervention groups as the basis for comparisons, 28 (68%) mentioned the groups in the background or methods; 12 (29%) defined the groups in enough detail to replicate allocation of studies to groups; 6 (15%) provided a rationale; and 24 (59%) stated that the groups would be used to define comparisons.
 Having identified aspects of reporting that are often incomplete, we developed the draft InSynQ checklist and guide (http://InSynQ.info).
 Revisions made in response to feedback led to the final 11-item checklist with refined wording and an additional item on consumer and stakeholder involvement.